tthmok/599.90/participation.md

 At any time, I am happy to provide you with verbal feedback if you'd like more clarity as to my thinking.

-## Seminar Topic Presentations

-The week before your assigned presentation day:

-1. Post in the #discussion channel a short intro to your topic
-2. In your short intro link the reading you have chosen for the class
-3. Read people's responses to your reading so that you respond during your seminar

 ## What is a good response?

 I don't need a summary of the reading.
 A good response is novel (i.e. presents a new idea), and is written clearly (i.e. others can understand what you mean).
 It does not have to be long.
 1 to 2 paragraphs is fine, 1 page is too long.